Biobank or Tumour Bank

 The research carried out on this material primarily benefits cancer patients.

 It can help improve existing treatments or discover new drugs, and also allows new diagnostic tools to be tested.
-Any financial profits obtained from assessing the results obtained are entirely reinvested in the work of the Cancer Centre’s Tumour Bank and in new research projects at the Catholic University of Louvain.
+Any financial profits obtained from assessing the results obtained are entirely reinvested in the work of the King Albert II Institute’s Tumour Bank and in new research projects at the Catholic University of Louvain.

 Is there complete freedom of choice?